 Watch TV with them

-Do you really know what your children are watching?
-Watching TV with them is the best way to find out.
+One question you should really ask yourself is this: Do you really know what your children are watching?
+The best way to find out is to actually watch TV with them.

 We know it’s easier said than done.
 Many of us tend to use television as a distraction so we can do some chores or prepare dinner in peace.
 While that can work so long as you check the programs, even just glancing every now and then or listening in while you’re washing the dishes will help a lot.
-You’ll be aware of what they’re watching and you’ll also be able to provide input whenever necessary.
+Aside from knowing what they’re watching, you’ll also be able to provide input whenever necessary.

 Check the programs